Air Fryer Recipe

 Method

-1. Scrub potatoes under running water and pat dry.
-Poke holes with a fork.
+1. Scrub the potatoes under running water, then pat them dry.
+Prick them all over with a fork.

-3. Cut potatoes in half lengthwise and scoop out most of the pulp, leaving 1/4 inch of flesh.
+3. Cut the potatoes in half lengthways and scoop out most of the pulp, leaving 1/4 inch of flesh.

-4. Brush skins with olive oil, season with salt and pepper.
+4. Brush the skins with olive oil, then season with salt and pepper.

-6. Sprinkle cheese and bacon on skins, air fry for 2-3 minutes to melt cheese.
+6. Sprinkle the cheese and bacon over the skins, then air fry for 2-3 minutes to melt the cheese.

 7. Top with green onions and serve with sour cream.